Siddhugo/Siddhu02/README.md

 # Siddhu02
-my second repository <br> try to open by vs code
+my second repository <br>
+try to open by vs code
+<br>add then commit